dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 Middleware are very similar to modules:
 	* Invoked in principle for every request
-	* Able to short-circuit a request.
-(Each delegate has the opportunity to perform operations before and after the next delegate.
-Any delegate can choose to stop passing the request on to the next delegate, and instead handle the request itself.
-For more information see the :doc:`../fundamentals/middleware` page)
+	* Able to short-circuit a request, by :ref:`not passing the request to the next middleware <http-modules-shortcircuiting-middleware>`
 	* Able to create their own HTTP response

 Middleware and modules are processed in a different order: